julian-vargo/Praat-Mass-Analyzer/README.md

 # Praat Mass Analyzer

-**Praat Mass Analyzer** is a Python script that automates the extraction of various acoustic measurements using Praat.
+**Praat Mass Analyzer** is a Praat script that automates the extraction of several acoustic measurements.
 This tool is designed for researchers and linguists who need to process large amounts of audio data efficiently.

 ## How to cite